drizzleman/osticket-prereqs/README.md

 </p>

 <p>
-This is what you should see on web browers if osTicket was installed correctly.
+This is what you should see on your web brower if osTicket was installed correctly.
 </p>
 <br />